ankitatiwari847/netflix-gpt/README.md

 **Key Features**\
 Netflix-GPT includes the following features:

-Form Handling: Password should be mixed with numbers, special characters, uppercase, must be of length 8, and a valid email ID.\
+Login and Signup Page: You can access your personalized Netflix-GPT experience with secure login and signup functionalities on the Login and Signup Page.
-Netflix Login and Signup Page: Seamlessly access your personalized Netflix-GPT experience with secure login and signup functionalities.
+Password should have numbers, special characters, uppercase, must be of length 8, and a valid email ID.

 [![Screenshot-netflix-GPT-login.png](https://i.postimg.cc/mr0Tq484/Screenshot-netflix-GPT-login.png)](https://postimg.cc/kVvr6k0Y)

-Netflix Landing Page
+Landing Page.The Landing Page provides an category wise list of the latest movies and movie preview playing in background.

 GPT-SEARCH Button: Harnessing the power of OpenAI for intelligent movie recommendations.
 Let the magic of GPT enhance your entertainment choices!